 - Tenderness on your lower back or severe pain when you move your back

-- Sudden stiffness and heaviness in both buttocks down to both legs
+- You have sudden stiffness and heaviness on both buttocks down to both legs.

-- Numbness or weakness in one leg, or pain in both legs
+- You have numbness or weakness in one leg, or pain in both legs.

-- Numbness in your genital area or across your lower back
+- You have numbness in your genital area or across your lower back.

-- Unable to control your urine or bowel movements
+- You cannot control your urine or bowel movements.

 Manage your symptoms:

-- Apply heat on your lower back for 20 to 30 minutes every 2 hours for as many days as directed.
+- Apply heat on your back for 20 to 30 minutes every 2 hours for as many days as directed.
 Heat helps decrease pain and muscle spasms.
+Alternate heat and ice.